 Delimiter characters are not included in the elements of the returned array.

 If this instance does not contain any of the characters in separator, or the count parameter is 1, the returned array consists of a single element that contains this instance.
-If the separator parameter is a null reference (Nothing in Visual Basic) or contains no characters, white-space characters are assumed to be the delimiters.
+If the separator parameter is null or contains no characters, white-space characters are assumed to be the delimiters.
 White-space characters are defined by the Unicode standard and return true if they are passed to the Char.IsWhiteSpace method.
-However, if the separator parameter in the call to this method overload is a null reference (Nothing in Visual Basic), compiler overload resolution fails.
+However, if the separator parameter in the call to this method overload is null, compiler overload resolution fails.
 To unambiguously identify the called method, your code must indicate the type of the null.
 The following example shows several ways to unambiguously identify this overload.

 If the count parameter is zero, or the options parameter is RemoveEmptyEntries and the length of this instance is zero, an empty array is returned.

 Each element of separator defines a separate delimiter character.
 If the options parameter is None, and two delimiters are adjacent or a delimiter is found at the beginning or end of this instance, the corresponding array element contains Empty.

 If there are more than count substrings in this instance, the first count minus 1 substrings are returned in the first count minus 1 elements of the return value, and the remaining characters in this instance are returned in the last element of the return value.

 If count is greater than the number of substrings, the available substrings are returned and no exception is thrown.

 TheSplit methods allocate memory for the returned array object and a String object for each array element.
 If your application requires optimal performance or if managing memory allocation is critical in your application, consider using the IndexOf or IndexOfAny method, and optionally the Compare method, to locate a substring within a string.